emberian/automatafl/logic/README.md

 1. All temporary markers used in conflict resolution are cleared.
 2. All pieces specified as the source of a move are temporarily removed from the board, remembering the original position.
-3. Each piece removed is placed in the specified destination, but *only* if no other piece (which is not in the process of being moved) is on the straight-line path between the source and the destination (otherwise, the piece is placed at its original position).
-In particular, it is legal to specify a move that initially "goes through" another piece; should that other piece be moved by another player, the move will succeed.
+3. Each piece removed is placed in the specified destination, but *only* if no other piece (which is not in the process of being moved) is on the straight-line path between the source and the destination (otherwise, the piece is replaced at its original position).
+In particular, it is legal to specify a move that initially "goes through" another piece; should that other piece be moved by another player, the move will ultimately succeed.
   * As a particular erratum, if a piece is moved into a square which is the source of another move, the piece participates in the move twice.
 That is, sort the moves topologically, with each move being an edge.
-Cycles are permissible--the piece simply doesn't move in this case.
+Cycles are permissible, including a cycle involving an empty square--the piece simply doesn't move in this case.
 4. After all these resolve, any remaining move is simply marked "invalid", and causes no change in state.

 #### Automaton Step Phase